 - Prune shrubs to keep them above the ground so they provide less shelter for unwanted pests but still serve as shelter for local birds.

 While different pest control products claim to be safe and easy to use, they're often unsafe for wild birds.
-By understanding how these products and techniques can be harmful to birds, backyard birders can take simple steps to keep birds safe and live in relative peace with other wildlife.
+By understanding how these products and techniques can be harmful to birds, birders can take simple steps to keep birds safe and live in relative peace with other wildlife.